Antigua And Barbuda - Tips

 Branches: Executive--governor general (representing Queen Elizabeth

-of state), prime minister (head of government),
+II, head of state), prime minister (head of government),

 cabinet.